The Best Cameras For Beginner Photographers

 Just starting out in your photography journey and unsure of what camera to start with?
 Well, buying your first camera as a beginner is one of the hardest things to do.
 Not only are there tons of brands out there, but each brand has so many cameras to choose from.

-To help with the feeling of overwhelm that you are surely feeling at this point, I have put together a roundup list of the best cameras for beginner photographers in 2020.
+To help with the feeling of overwhelm that you are surely feeling at this point, I have put together a roundup list of the best cameras for beginner photographers.

 What brand is best?